baalimago/repeater/README.md

 # This command will:
 # * repeat 'curl example.com' 100 times using 10 workers
 # * print output of the curl to the REPORT_FILE, which is './run_output'
-# * print progress (which increment it's working on) to both stdout and the REPORT_FILE
+# * print progress to both stdout and the REPORT_FILE
-# The output of curl will then be printed to the report file
 repeater -n 100 -w 10 -reportFile ./run_output -output REPORT_FILE -progress BOTH curl example.com

 # This will panic since the curl will return non 0 exit code, stderr will be written to -output, which